tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 #### In Chardon

 - [[Black Light Candle]].
 Sold as part of the deal to get the [[Chalice of the Runepriest]] back, in [[Session 49 (DuFr)]]
 - A painting of [[Eudomes]].
 A portrait of a man, wearing silver robes, holding a staff against a black, plain background.
 He has sharp, angular features, short dark hair, clear brown eyes, and is wearing a medallion on a silver chain with an insignia you can't quite make out; about 2' x 3'.
-Found in [[Gazetteer/The Central Lowlands Region/Dunmar/Eastern Dunmar/Stormcaller Tower]].
+Found in [[Stormcaller Tower]].
 Not a particularly famous or skilled artist, but old and rare.
 Sold to a collector of portraits for 1000gp.
 Sold in [[Session 49 (DuFr)]].
 - A landscape of mountains rising up from a lush, rolling grassland full of flowers; about 2' x 3'.
-Found in [[Gazetteer/The Central Lowlands Region/Dunmar/Eastern Dunmar/Stormcaller Tower]].
+Found in [[Stormcaller Tower]].
 Not a particularly famous or skilled artist.
 Sold in [[Chardon]] for 600gp.
 Sold in [[Session 49 (DuFr)]].
 - [[Pandemonium Scroll]].
 Traded to [[Fausto]] as part of the deal for [[Hralgar's Eyes]]; kept by [[Fausto]] when he betrayed the party in [[Session 49 (DuFr)]].

 #### In Darba

 (All sold in [[Session 46 (DuFr)]])

 - [[Lyrics of a New Age]].
 A book of elvish poetry by Nelawe.
-Found in [[Gazetteer/The Central Lowlands Region/Dunmar/Eastern Dunmar/Stormcaller Tower]].
+Found in [[Stormcaller Tower]].
 Could sell to an interested party for 50-200 gp.
 Sold for 220 gp.
 - Tarot Cards.
 Finely painted on thin ivory; Moon Tarot Card found separately on the trap keeper’s person.
 From the werewolf lair in [[Tokra]].
 Probably worth 20-360gp.
 Sold for 250 gp.
 - Iron dial used to track moon phases from werewolves in [[Tokra]].
 Probably worth 5-30gp.
 Sold for 6 gp.
 - A single small turquoise stone, found in wvyern lair.
 Sold for 70 gp.